CCC comparison between US and Japan for FY2024-2025

 <US Companies>

 The characteristics of US companies are low inventory turnover days and high accounts payable days.
-Although sales of each IT industry are touch in FY2023 closing around March/April 2024, the quarterly average working capital is well managed increased, confirming the strength of the financial position.
+Although sales of each IT industry are tough in FY2023 closing around March/April 2024, the quarterly average working capital is well managed increased, confirming the strength of the financial position.

 Apple: Sales down by 1% (CCC -2 days, Working Capital +4%) Inventory +2 days